caiiiycuk/js-dos/v7/docs/node.md

 npm init
 ```

-In node environment you can use only [emulators](https://www.npmjs.com/package/emulators) package, becuse `emulators-ui` is made for browser integraions.
+In node environment you can use only [emulators](https://www.npmjs.com/package/emulators) package, because `emulators-ui` is made for browser integrations.
 For creating screenshot we will use `jimp` library.
 So let's install them.

 ```sh
 npm install --save emulators jimp